Basilpoulose/esp32_driver_pcf8574/README.md

 # esp32_driver_pcf8574
-ESP32 component for interfacing with the PCF8574 I2C IO Expander
+ESP32 component for interfacing with the PCF8574